12 Natural Immune System Modulators

 Drinking Unfiltered Water

 Municipal tap water can have many toxic elements.
-Things like chlorine, fluoride, heavy metals, etc. all increase the toxic load on the body (6, 7).
-Investing in a reverse osmosis water system or the portable Big Berkey system is one of the biggest immune boosters you can buy.
-Simply add back in some trace minerals by sprinkling in a pinch of natural salt and your water has been upgraded substantially.
+Things like chlorine, fluoride, heavy metals, etc. all increase the toxic load on the body (10, 11).
+Investing in a really good water filtration system is one of the best things you can do to improve your immune system.

 Clean water and minerals are what your body needs in order to properly conduct electrical signals.
 These electrical signals are how your brain and body communicate and how cells function.
 Toxic water can inhibit this process and essentially impact every process in the body in a negative manner.
 Shoot for at least half of your body weight (in lbs.) in ounces of water per day for optimal hydration.